Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 Advantages and Disadvantages of Binary Fission

 Binary fission has advantages and disadvantages of its own.
-From allowing for a rapid population growth to not helping with genetic diversity.
-Understanding both advantages and disadvantages is equally important to know the process of Binary fission in a more conscious manner.
+Understanding both advantages and disadvantages is equally important to know the process of binary fission in detail.
 The advantages and disadvantages of binary fission are given below:

 Advantages